 Finally, as Fischer observes, we have absolutely no data on the penalty Romney will pay for being Mormon.

 Happy election day eve, America.
-May we all end tomorrow with a strong beverage of consolation or celebration.Lisa Wade, PhD is a professor at Occidental College.
-She is the author of American Hookup, a book about college sexual culture, and a textbook about gender; and a forthcoming introductory text: Terrible Magnificent Sociology.
-You can follow her on Twitter, Facebook, and Instagram.
+May we all end tomorrow with a strong beverage of consolation or celebration.Lisa Wade, PhD is an Associate Professor at Tulane University.
+She is the author of American Hookup, a book about college sexual culture; a textbook about gender; and a forthcoming introductory text: Terrible Magnificent Sociology.
+You can follow her on Twitter and Instagram.